Council Tax discounts

 - and is not actively being marketed for sale or let.

-If, however, an unoccupied property is being actively marketed for sale or let, an increase in Council Tax liability of 100% can only be applied when the property has been unoccupied for two years or more.
+If, however, an unoccupied property is being actively marketed for sale or let, an increase in Council Tax liability of 100% only applies when the property has been unoccupied for two years or more.

 - Apply for Unoccupied and Unfurnished Property Exemption, and Unoccupied and Furnished Property Discount (PDF)